-While there is a considerable amount of reading and preparation for each class (Great Conversation, especially, requires intensive reading and writing); no, St. Olaf doesn’t have any honors program.
+While there is a considerable amount of reading and preparation for each class (Enduring Questions, especially, requires intensive reading and writing); no, St. Olaf doesn’t have any honors program.
 As a selective, academically rigorous college, every course sequence provides the rigor and opportunities you’d find at a typical “honors” level program.

 What if I don’t do a Conversation program?